Key Quote

 CONVENTIONAL LOVE

 Claudio represents conventional Elizabethan courtship: love at first sight, mediated by male friends (Don Pedro woos Hero on his behalf), focused on appearance and wealth.
-His love is transactional — he asks about Hero's inheritance before declaring his affection.
+His love is transactionaltransactional — Based on an exchange of goods, services, or value — he asks about Hero's inheritance before declaring his affection.
 Shakespeare contrasts this with Beatrice and Benedick's relationship to invite the audience to question which model produces genuine happiness.

 SILENCE & POWER